Read about our Health & Safety Essentials and information to assist you with preparing for your upcoming Climb below.

 - You’re under 1.2 metres tall

-- If you’re showing symptoms of COVID-19 please do not visit BridgeClimb, instead please seek medical attention.
+- If you’re showing symptoms of COVID-19 please do not visit BridgeClimb, instead seek medical attention.
 Call your doctor, your local Emergency Department or healthdirect on 1800 022 222 and avoid contact with others.
-If you do arrive at BridgeClimb with flu-like symptoms, you may be refused entry – please see our terms and conditions.
+If you do arrive at BridgeClimb with flu-like symptoms, you may be refused entry to BridgeClimb – please see our terms and conditions.

 If you have any questions, or are concerned about your ability to Climb, please check our FAQs or speak to our team for advice before booking.
 We care about our Climbers; so please be aware that even if you have made a booking we reserve the right to decline participation, rebook or modify your Climb to keep you safe.
 Health & Safety Essentials and Exceptions are subject to change at our discretion.